 Bad news for home chefs: you’ll probably never be able to make the perfect Italian pizza.
 Don’t take it personally—the reason is all science.

-Let's start with the basics.
+Let’s start with the basics.
 A simple pizza has three parts: a dough, tomato sauce, and mozzarella.
-Though they start out raw, these ingredients turn into a golden crust, cooked tomatoes and bubbly cheese.
-Just put them in a hot oven for two minutes.
-Hotness in this situation means about 625 degrees Fahrenheit.
+Though they start out raw, these ingredients turn into a golden crust, cooked tomatoes, and bubbly cheese.
+Just put them in a hot oven for just two minutes.
+How hot?
+About 625 degrees Fahrenheit!

 This means two things.
-First, the brick floor has the ideal thermal conductivity for cooking dough.
-In other words, in a 625 degree oven, the pizza's direct contact with the floor will heat the dough to about 392 degrees, just right for creating a crispy crust.
+First, the brick floor has an ideal thermal conductivity to cook dough.
+In other words, in a 625-degree oven, the direct contact of the floor to the pizza will heat the dough to about 392 degrees, ideal for creating a crispy crust.
 Second, the thermal radiation of the hot oven brings the cheese and tomato sauce to 212 degrees, allowing water to boil off and cook the pizza top fully.

 Home ovens, of course, can’t get this hot and achieve the ideal thermodynamics.
 But some tricks—such as using a pizza stone and the oven’s broiler—may get you close.